khushxxii/GPTailor/README.md

 # ✨ GPTailor

-A powerful single-page web application that uses OpenAI GPT-4 to tailor resumes for specific job opportunities with AI precision, helping users optimize their applications.
+A single-page web application that uses OpenAI GPT-4 to tailor resumes for specific job opportunities with AI precision, helping users optimize their applications.

+Have a look now: https://gptailor.netlify.app/

 ## ✨ Features